xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Shaken_Egg_Inn.md

 emitting cosy light from within and several chimneys are invitingly spitting out thick cloudy fumes, which a weary traveler would associate with a nice warm mouthwatering stew.
-Above the door a washed out wooden sign reads "Sn ken Egg Inn".
+Above the door a washed out wooden sign reads "Sn ken Ego Inn".
 You imagine that even without a sign this buiding would still remind you of a cosy inn, where you want to rest after a long day in the saddle.
 There is a small stable-like building nearby.
 It could hold at most 3 tuks, but now it is completely occupied